lunapapa-finland/wikijs/DunQiang/SourcingStrategies.md

 ## 5. Monitor Local City Planning Announcements
 - **What to Do:**
   * Check city or municipal websites in the EU for announced projects involving infrastructure, parks, or buildings.
   * National Public Procurement Portals: For tenders below certain thresholds, EU countries may publish notices on their national procurement portals.
 Monitoring these portals can provide additional opportunities.
-Each country has its own portal; for example, Finland's is **HILMA**.
+Each country has its own portal; for example, Finland's is **HILMA**

 - **Why:**
   Spot smaller-scale projects not listed on international platforms.